danidee10/Staticfy/README.md

 ![alt tag](assets/after.png)

 Notice how it preserves the font-awesome css link at the top of the file ?, external resources (font-awesome, google-fonts, bootstrap files, disqus e.t.c) which aren't hosted locally with your website won't be staticfied.
 Staticfy also accepts an optional argument `--static-endpoint` in case you're not using the default static endpoint, you can also specify a `--template-folder` where your html template is located, instead of chunking the file location into the filename argument

+# Tests
+The tests are located in the `test.py` file and can be run with `./test.py`

 # Requirements and 3rd party stuff
 Beautiful soup 4
-`pip3 install bs4` or you can use the requirements file `pip3 install -r requirements.txt`
+`pip3 install bs4`
+or you can use the requirements file `pip3 install -r requirements.txt`